 If you like your investment dining to take a few more steps than ocean-grill-plate, then the whole roasted duck is the theatrical centerpiece you’ve been seeking.
 Find yourself a fowl-loving pal who loves to share, because you’re getting the whole dry-aged duck crown roasted until the skin is crisp and bronzed, with the rest turned into a house-made sausage on the side.

-Although the prices are high here, the serves are commensurate in their generosity.
+Although the prices aren't cheap, the serves are commensurate in their generosity.
 The Murray cod is a full fillet draped in a creamy butter emulsion tinted pink with pepperberries, and it easily stretches to three servings.
 And if you can’t leave a brasserie in good conscience without red meat, the rich sticky, short rib has been brined, smoked, slow cooked for 12 hours and glazed – a masterclass in how technique and seasoning can take a sub-primal cut and give it front-row standing.

 Now, if you are the sort of person who likes a meal of lots of little things, there’s an argument to be made for approaching your meal upside-down and going hard on the starters here.
 That way, instead of a prize-winning piece of protein dominating your appetite, you can pepper it with delicate glazed quails, an artfuly displayed tartare, and a tangle of handmade egg-based spaghetti from pasta-maestros Fabbrica up the road, which has been doused in a high-octane flavour bomb of sea urchin, tarragon, butter and spanner crab.